skuppa/bitnet-java-libs/README.md

 ```

-If you have a client account then update either sdk/integrationTest.properties or ~/.bitnet-java-libs/integrationTest.properties with your clientId, secret, environment, accountId, internalClientId and internalSecret
+If you have a client account then update either sdk/integrationTest.properties or ~/.bitnet-java-libs/integrationTest.properties with your clientId, secret, environment, accountId, internalClientId and internalSecret and run the full build:

 ```java
 # On OSX or Linux.